tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.88
+ * Packaging of JavaDoc into javadoc.jar not groovydoc.jar
 * 3.4.87
  * Minor tweak [removed one use of LOWER()]to main SELECT statement in the NCubePersister which fetches n-cubes matching various patterns.
 * 3.4.86